• 10.06.

 About the Data Week Leipzig

-Data Week Leipzig is the networking and exchange event for highlighting scientific, economic, and social perspectives of data and its use, where industry, citizens, science, and public authorities can enter into dialogue.
+Data Week Leipzig is a networking event that highlights the scientific, economic and social perspectives of data and its use.
+Representatives from authorities, industry, science and business will enter into a dialog.

 Show more

-The organisers would also like to invite students, trainees, and interested citizens to take a look behind the scenes or take part in the various training sessions offered during Leipzig Data Week 2024.
-Several trainings and tutorials will take place during Data Week Leipzig and provide insight into different principles, techniques, use cases or data sets.
+The organizers would also like to invite students, trainees and interested citizens to take a look behind the scenes or take part in the various training courses offered during Data Week Leipzig.
+You can look forward to a week of events with an inspiring program that also includes practical use cases.

 Impressions of Data Week Leipzig 2024